 Parish Council Business

-The Annual Governance Statement, Accounting Statements and Annual Internal Audit Report 2023/2024 are all available on this website.
-These documents were approved and signed at the May 2024 meeting of Brill Parish Council.
+The Annual Governance Statement, Accounting Statements and Annual Internal Audit Report for 2024/2025 are all available on this website.
+These documents were approved and signed at the May 2025 meeting of Brill Parish Council.
 Please address any concerns or questions to the Clerk in person during office hours, by email or use the ‘send a message’ link at the foot of this page.

 A polite reminder!

-As the days lengthen, the sun shines and we’re drawn outdoors to our gardens … a polite - but very firm - reminder: PLEASE DO NOT DUMP GARDEN WASTE ON THE COMMON OR THE WALKS!
+Now the sun is shining and we’re drawn outdoors to our gardens … a polite - but very firm - reminder: PLEASE DO NOT DUMP GARDEN WASTE ON THE COMMON OR THE WALKS!
 This is (a) unsightly, and (b) risks spreading garden plant species (and diseases) to the common.

 There are two excellent alternatives: